Azure/ALZ-Bicep/docs/wiki/Accelerator.md

 - Allows for rapid onboarding and deployment of ALZ Bicep using full-fledged CI/CD pipelines with user provided input
   > **Note**
-  > Currently we offer support for [GitHub Action Workflows](#getting-started-if-youre-using-github-actions) and [Azure DevOps Pipelines](#getting-started-if-youre-using-azure-devops-pipelines), but there are plans to add support for GitLab pipelines in the future
+  > Currently we offer support for [GitHub Action Workflows](#getting-started-if-youre-using-github-actions) and [Azure DevOps Pipelines](#getting-started-if-youre-using-azure-devops-pipelines)
 - Provides framework to not only stay in-sync with new [ALZ Bicep releases](https://github.com/Azure/ALZ-Bicep/releases), but also incorporates guidance around modifiying existing ALZ Bicep modules and/or associating custom modules to the framework
 - Offers branching strategy guidance and pull request pipelines for linting the repository as well as validating any existing custom and/or modified Bicep modules